ovh/docs/pages/cloud/ovhcloud-connect/occ-provider-control-panel/guide.en-gb.md

 ![PoP addition](images/l3pop2.png){.thumbnail}

-### Step 4: adding a datacentre configuration
+### Step 4: Adding a data centre configuration

 When your PoP configuration has been set, click `Add a configuration`{.action} under the `DC configuration` menu.

 ![adding datacentre](images/l3dc0.png){.thumbnail}

-Select a datacentre from the dropdown menu, then enter the information required.
+Select a data centre from the dropdown menu, then enter the information required.

 | Information    | Description |
 |:-------:|:------:|